 - Calculation: Par (5) + 2 + Strokes (2) = 9

-- Result: If she struggles greatly on this challenging hole and totals up to taking 11 shots total, as well she'll only have to take out a maximum of a '9' on her card on this hole.
-Which in the end, only proves to be one shot saved, but stil at least that, when it so easily could have been worst off.
+- Result: If she struggles greatly on this challenging hole and totals up to taking 11 shots total, she will only have to take a score of 9 on her card for this hole, which can help minimize the damage to her scorecard.

 Example 3: The low-handicap player